mstill3/database-playground/README.md

 ## Notes
 - All software I ask you to install is free for academic use
-- I organized the directories in the following way:
+- I organized the directories in the following way
     - `bin/` contains the executable shell scripts
     - `docs/` contains the additional documentation files (they end in `.md`)
     - `res/` contains the additional resources like image files